 The Longplayer Assembly will be broadcast live on YouTube and also viewable on this webpage.

-Closed captions will be provided.
+Closed captions are being provided by StageText.
 To turn them on, click ‘cc’ on the bottom right corner of the player, full instructions here.
 You can also access the StreamText captions which offers a full page of captions where font size, colour and background can be altered to your needs.
 We hope to be able to publish a recording to our website shortly after the event.

 The audio of this event will also be broadcast by Resonance FM on 104.4 FM to central London and DAB to Greater London; on Resonance Extra on DAB to Brighton & Hove, Bristol, Cambridge, Norwich and London; nationally on Radioplayer and live-streamed to the rest of the world.

 09:50 – Introduction from Ansuman Biswas